marianasanchezz/marianasanchezz/README.md

 - Hi, I’m @marianasanchezz!
 - I graduate from Colorado State University in May 2023.
 - I'm passionate about the tech industry and learning new programming languages.
-- I have experience with Swift, CSS/HTML, JavaScript, Java, Python, SQL, ASP.NET, and C#.
+- I have experience with Swift, CSS/HTML, JavaScript, Java, Python, SQL, and React Native.
 - You can find me on LinkedIn at linkedin.com/in/bizmariana.

 <!---